Closed Cell vs. Open Cell Spray Foam

 Open Cell Spray Foam

-Open Cell spray foam is made of open cells that are softer and flexible with the physical structure similar to a sponge shape.
+Open Cell spray foam is made of open cells that are softer and flexible, with a physical structure similar to that of a sponge.

 Less common of the two types of spray foam, open cell is mostly used for residential and commercial insulation.
-The open cell material is more affordable compared to closed cell and expands more, which makes it an excellent material for tight spaces and areas with nooks and crannies.
+The open cell material is more affordable than closed cell and expands more, making it an excellent material for tight spaces and areas with nooks and crannies.

 Benefits of Open Cell Spray Foam: